Aid Access: FDA warning letter and lawsuit

-2021 FDA permanent legal approval
+FDA permanent legal approval

 In 2020, the FDA temporarily suspended its ban on online consultations in response to the COVID-19 pandemic.
 In 2021, the FDA made it permanently legal for abortion pills to be sold following an online consultation.

+2025 Texas lawsuit

+A Texas woman who claims her ex-lover spiked her drink with 10 misoprostol pills (causing her to have an abortion) is suing him in federal court.
+She named Aid Access (where she claims her ex-lover obtained the pills), and its founder Rebecca Gomperts as additional defendants.
+The local district attorney's office investigated the criminal allegations and stated that: "elements of a crime could not be established, and the investigation was subsequently closed as unfounded."

 Studies

 Data from Aid Access has been used in several studies because they had been the sole online abortion telemedicine service in the United States until April 2021, when the FDA (due to COVID-19) temporarily legalized delivery of medication abortion by telemedicine and mail (the FDA in December 2021 made it permanently legal).

-A study of the reasons given for requesting a self-managed abortion by the 57,506 individuals who requested this service between March 20, 2018, and March 20, 2020 found the reasons for requests to be: lower cost compared to a clinic (74%), privacy (49%), distance to a clinic (40%), and difficulty getting time off work or school (38%).
+A study of the reasons given for requesting a self-managed abortion by the 57,506 individuals who requested this service between March 20, 2018, and March 20, 2020, found the reasons for requests to be: lower cost compared to a clinic (74%), privacy (49%), distance to a clinic (40%), and difficulty getting time off work or school (38%).
 Some also stated a preference for an at home, self managed abortion with 28% saying they would be more comfortable, and 27% saying it would be more convenient.

-Another study that included the 49,935 requests made through the online consultation form between January 1, 2019 and April 11, 2020 found that during the 2020 COVID-19 lockdowns and restrictions (March 20, 2020, to April 11, 2020), average daily requests increased 27% compared to the preceding 14 months.
+Another study that included the 49,935 requests made through the online consultation form between January 1, 2019, and April 11, 2020, found that during the 2020 COVID-19 lockdowns and restrictions (March 20, 2020, to April 11, 2020), average daily requests increased 27% compared to the preceding 14 months.

 In a third study covering the period between October 1, 2020, and December 31, 2021, Aid Access received 45,908 requests from across all 50 USA states.
 In the first week of September 2021, after Texas Senate Bill 8 went into effect, the mean daily requests from Texas spiked by 1200%, (from 11 to 140) gradually decreasing over the next three months to 30 per day (175% higher than the pre-Senate Bill 8 level).